Panasonic: 2000–2020

 In January 2012, Panasonic announced that it had struck a deal with Myspace on its new venture, Myspace TV.
 Myspace TV would allow users to watch live television while chatting with other users on a laptop, tablet or the television itself.
 With the partnership, Myspace TV would be integrated into Panasonic Viera televisions.

 On May 11, 2012, Panasonic announced plans to acquire a 76.2% stake in FirePro Systems, an India-based company in infrastructure protection and security solutions such as fire alarm, fire suppression, video surveillance and building management.

 In April 2012, Panasonic spun off Sanyo DI Solutions, a digital camera OEM.

 In line with company prediction of a net loss of 765 billion yen, on November 5, 2012, the shares fell to the lowest level since February 1975 to 388 yen.
 In 2012, the shares plunged 41 per cent.
 On November 14, 2012, Panasonic said it would cut 10,000 jobs and make further divestments.

 On May 18, 2013, Panasonic announced that it would invest $US40 million in building a factory in Binh Duong, Vietnam, which was completed in 2014.

 In July 2013, Panasonic agreed to acquire a 13% stake in the Slovenian household appliance manufacturer Gorenje for around €10 million.
-That same month, Panasonic signed an agreement with Sony Corporation to develop Archival Disc, described as an optical disc format for long-term data archival purposes.
+That same month, Panasonic signed an agreement with Sony to develop Archival Disc, described as an optical disc format for long-term data archival purposes.

 In a press release following its announcement at IFA 2013, Panasonic announced that it had acquired the "Cameramanager video surveillance service" with the intention of expanding its reach to cloud-based solutions.

 In 2014, Panasonic Healthcare was bought by KKR.
 Panasonic Healthcare was renamed PHC in April 2018.

 In July 2014, it was announced that Panasonic has reached a basic agreement with Tesla Motors to participate in the Gigafactory, the battery plant that the American electric vehicle manufacturer plans to build in the U.S. In August 2014, Tesla said the plant would be built in the Southwest or Western United States by 2020.
 The $US5 billion plant would employ 6,500 people, and reduce Tesla's battery costs by 30 per cent.

 Due to increased competition from China, Panasonic's Li-ion automotive market share decreased from 47% in 2014 to 34% in 2015.
 In June 2016, Tesla announced that Panasonic would be the exclusive supplier of batteries for its mass market vehicle Model 3.
 Batteries for the higher-end Model S sedan and Model X SUV will also be supplied by Panasonic.
 In early 2016, Panasonic president Kazuhiro Tsuga confirmed a planned total investment of about $1.6 billion by the company to construct Gigafactory to full capacity.
 However, after the number of Model 3 reservations became known in April, Panasonic moved production plans forward and announced a bond sale for $US3.86 billion, most of it to be invested in Gigafactory.